pymeasure/leco-protocol/control_protocol.md

 Each Coordinator shall keep an up-to-date {ref}`Glossary<directory>` with the Names of all Components in the Network.
 For this, Coordinators shall notify each other about sign-ins and sign-outs of Components and Coordinators.
-On request, Coordinators shall send the Names of their Directory, or of their Glossary, depending on the request type.
+On request, Coordinators shall send the Names of their local or global Directory, depending on the request type.

 For the format of the Messages, see {ref}`message-layer`.

 ##### Coordinator sign-in

-A Coordinator `Co1`joining a network follows a few steps:
+A Coordinator `Co1` joining a network follows a few steps:
 1. It signs in to one Coordinator `Co2` of the Network.
 2. It sends a CO_TELL_ALL message to `Co2`, to tell all other Coordinators about `Co1`s address.
 3. `Co2` tells all the Coordinators signed in (`Co3`, `Co4`...) about `Co1` with a CO_NEW message.